 When we pray for St. Anthony’s intercession, we can ask not only to help find a missing material thing.
 We can pray by asking for many different things, including spiritual ones.

 When you pray, you are not praying alone.
 The whole Church and all the Saints are praying with you.
-In this case, we ask that St. Anthony would stand with you in the presence of God and support you in prayer.
+In this case, we ask that St. Anthony stand with you in the presence of God and support you in prayer.

 How to Pray to St Anthony requesting for intercession